HazelYuyangHe/stream-monitor-project/README.md

 We created a lightweight HTML/JS-based tool that:

-✅ Loads a live HLS test stream
+- Loads a live HLS test stream
-✅ Monitors key performance metrics from the browser
+- Monitors key performance metrics from the browser
-✅ Requires no installation — runs in any modern browser
+- Requires no installation — runs in any modern browser

 📊 The real-time metrics displayed include:

 - Bitrate Estimate (from hls.js)
 - Dropped Frames
 - Total Frames Played
-- Approximated Latency (buffered end - current time)
+- Realistic latency approximation using buffered.end(0) - currentTime

 ---